Alexis Hanquinquant

 Alexis Hanquinquant (born 28 December 1985) is a French Paralympic triathlete.
 At the 2020 Summer Paralympics, he won a gold medal in the Men's PTS4 event.

 In 2021, Hanquinquant was awarded the Knight of the Legion of Honour by the president of France Emmanuel Macron.

 Hanquinquant passed the Olympic flame at the 2024 Cannes Film Festival for the premiere of Mickaël Gamrasni's documentary Olympiques!
 La France des Jeux, and was also featured in the France Télévisions critically acclaimed documentary À corps perdus, directed by Thierry Demaizière and Alban Teurlai.
+He was one of the five French Paralympians who lit the cauldron of the 2024 Summer Paralympics in Paris.